 What are some things I need to know or do while I take Methyl Aminolevulinate?

 - Tell all of your health care providers that you take methyl aminolevulinate.
 This includes your doctors, nurses, pharmacists, and dentists.

 - The treated area may be more sensitive to light.
+Light may cause a burning or stinging feeling.
 Protect the treated area and skin around it from sun, sunlamps, bright indoor lights, and tanning beds after methyl aminolevulinate is put on and for as long as you have been told by your doctor.
+Wear the proper covering like a wide-brimmed hat, long sleeve shirt, or gloves to protect the treated skin from light.
 Sunscreens will not help.